 Removing mold, mildew, fungus:

 PEC-12® will remove mold, mildew and fungus and will do so very easily and very little pressure is needed.
 They grow on photographic emulsions when film or prints are stored with any humidity in the air, and especially if stored images were subjected to any flooding.
 These organism actually live by eating the gelatin emulsion which is also what creates the image.
 So after removal, it may be that you see very little image damage to no image at all.
 It is not the PEC-12® that destroyed the image – it was the organisms.

 It is strongly recommended that when cleaning off mounted

 transparencies that you remove them from the mount to be sure you can wipe clean the entire piece of film of all growth.
 Otherwise, organisms are going to be swept under the mount and may reappear.
 Once cleaned, be sure and store images in a cool dry location.

 Cleaning motion picture film:

-PEC-12 can be used to clean motion picture film when used as previously described.
-It is best applied when the film can be rolled from one reel to the other holding a folded PEC*PAD moistened with PEC-12.
+PEC-12® can be used to clean motion picture film when used as previously described.
+It is best applied when the film can be rolled from one reel to the other holding a folded PEC*PAD moistened with PEC-12®.
+If you do, be careful that you do not trap grit that will then scratch as you continue to pull film through the PEC*PAD®.
+Check the PAD often and replace at slightest hint of anything foreign on it !
 Note the caveat regarding mold removal in the above paragraph.
-PEC-12 may also dissolve some splicing solvents or other adhesives if left in contact for extended time, so use caution.
+PEC-12® may also dissolve some splicing solvents or other adhesives if left in contact for extended time, so use caution.